Respiratory bronchiolitis interstitial lung disease

 Respiratory bronchiolitis interstitial lung disease (RB-ILD) is a smoking related interstitial lung disease closely related to respiratory bronchiolitis, but demonstrating more severe histological, imaging and clinical findings.

-In all cases RB-ILD is typically associated with heavy smoking (usually of 30 pack-years or more) and is usually seen in young middle aged patients (30-40 years of age).
+In all cases, RB-ILD is typically associated with heavy smoking (usually of 30 pack-years or more) and is often seen in young middle-aged patients (30-40 years of age).

 Presentation tends to be with progressive shortness of breath and chronic cough 4.
-Inspiratory crackes are heard in up to half of patients.
+Inspiratory crackles are heard in up to half of patients.
 Clubbing is rare 1.

 - poorly defined centrilobular nodules